The J. Geils Band (album)

-The J. Geils Band is the self-titled debut studio album by American rock band The J. Geils Band.
+The J. Geils Band is the debut studio album by American rock band The J. Geils Band.
 The album was released on November 16, 1970, by Atlantic Records.

 Critical reception

 The band had once been known as the J. Geils Blues Band, but its debut album revealed the stylistic range it had long developed.
 In an effusive contemporary review, a journalist for rock magazine Creem praised the diversity and wrote: "It could be called blues, it could be called R&B, it could be called rock and roll; I prefer to call it good energetic music and leave it at that.
 They spent their formative years absorbing the best of all these musics and the sound they have distilled is truly their own."